quacksouls/lyf/README.md

 Feel free to use a build automation utility of your choice.

+### npm (optional)

+The package you want is [Prettier][prettier], which can automatically indent and format Markdown files.
+Feel free to use another tool to lint/format/indent the Markdown files in your project.

 ## Usage

 See the [website of the template][tekyllSite].
 You might also find the